alecchendev/alecchendev.github.io/main/people.md

 # People

-These people regularly inspire me and/or teach me a great deal.
+These people regularly inspire me and/or teach me a great deal (outside my immediate friends and family).
 Should be adding greatly to this list very soon.

 - Patrick Collison